moja-global/community-website/website/case-studies/introduction-to-flint-modules.md

 ### Hybrid Forest Growth Module

 The Hybrid Forest Growth Module calculates the biomass above and below the ground.
-The module simulates physiological responses to environmental conditions to help derive relationships that can be used to predict tree growth.
-The module contains a series of equations that are used to calculate the amounts of biomass in the environment.
+The module simulates physiological responses to environmental conditions to help derive relationships that we can use to predict tree growth.
+The module contains a series of equations used to calculate the amounts of biomass in the environment.

 The Hybrid Forest Growth module represents a 3-PG model (Physiological Principles in Predicting Growth).
 3-PG models require more detailed data than is typically needed in empirical growth models.
-3-PG models are better than the empirical models as they can be used with any landscape as long as all the required data is provided.
+3-PG models are better than the empirical models as we can use them with any landscape as long as all the required data is provided.

 In `forestgrowthmodule.cpp`, the equation used is: